 Sanskrit has its roots deep into the Indian culture.
 It is said to be the spoken language of the ancient India.
 Many of the Indian Languages are influenced by or carried out from Sanskrit.
 Hindi, Malayalam, Kannada, Telugu, Assamese, Bengali etc. are few of the languages that grew on the base of Sanskrit.

 Though it is less used as spoken language in modern days, it is recognized as one of the scheduled languages of India and is the second official language of Uttarakhand.
 In few of the places of Karnataka, Madhya Pradesh, Rajasthan, Uttar Pradesh and Odisha, the people are trying to use the language for day to day communication as part of revival of the language.

-Courses offered and academic eligibility:
+Courses offered and academic eligibility for Sanskrit Language

 - Certificate course in Sanskrit: Passing in School secondary Board examination

 - Diploma in Sanskrit: Passing in 10+2 from a recognized board